Trump adviser Stone: I'm not Kim Kardashian, don't need gag order

 “An example of how limited and narrow his public presence is, is that Kim Kardashian has 59.5 million followers on Twitter.
 By contrast, Roger Stone has no Twitter account at all and, thus has no Twitter followers,” Stone said.
 “On Instagram, Kim Kardashian has 126 million followers.
 Roger Stone’s Instagram following amounts to 39 thousand subscribers.”

+In a separate filing on Friday, the Department of Justice said it would not oppose a narrow order restricting all parties and lawyers from speaking publicly, if it would be “substantially likely” to undermine Stone’s right to a fair trial.

-Jackson had invited Stone to explain in writing why a gag order was not necessary.
-It is unclear when she will rule.
+It is unclear when the judge will rule.

 The case is U.S. v.
 Stone, U.S. District Court, District of Columbia, No. 19-cr-00018.